timoteimolcut/lendurai/README.md

 ### What it does

-Takes an FPV drone image and reprojects it to a top-down 800×800 px map at **1 px = 1 m**, with the drone at the centre (400, 400).
-Accepts known flight parameters or can auto-estimate pitch from the image horizon.
+Reprojects an FPV drone image to a top-down 800×800 canvas at **1 px = 1 m**, drone at centre (400, 400).
+Accepts known flight parameters or can auto-estimate pitch from the image horizon using Sobel edge energy.

 ### Build